sumitsonwne/sumitsonwne/README.md

-- 👋 Hi, I’m @sumitsonwne
+- 👋 Hi, I’m @ sumit sonwane
-- 👀 I’m interested in data science
+- 👀 I’m interested in data eng
-- 🌱 I’m currently learning python Library
+- 🌱 I’m currently growing my skillset for AI and ML
-- 💞️ I’m looking for job as freasher
+- 💞️ I’m looking for job as data analyst
+- i hold 2 years of experience as data analyst
 - 📫 How to reach me wa.me/+918390933638
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...